AI

 AI for law students: preparing for a transformed profession

 Law schools that do not teach AI literacy are not preparing students for the world they are walking into.
-Seventy-nine percent of law firms already use AI, professional competence now requires AI understanding, and traditional legal work is being automated.
+AI skills now command a 56% wage premium, at least eight law schools require AI training, and professional competence requires AI understanding.

 Law schools that do not teach AI literacy are not preparing students for the world they are walking into.
-Seventy-nine percent of law firms already use AI, professional competence now requires AI understanding, and traditional legal work is being automated.
+AI skills now command a 56% wage premium, at least eight law schools require AI training, and professional competence requires AI understanding.

 Key takeaways